|Country:||United Kingdom (UK)|

 If the Harlequin hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Harlequin substitutions.

-Experienced brewers have chosen the following hops as substitutions of Harlequin:
+Experienced brewers have chosen the following hop varieties as substitutions of Harlequin:

 Is Harlequin available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Harlequin hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Embed This Information

 You can embed the information we have on the Harlequin hop on your own website.
 Just copy the code below and paste it anywhere on your site.

 <div class="bmhop" data-hop="269"></div> <script src="https://beermaverick.com/embed.js?v1"></script>